-The City of Waukesha is committed to creating a culture of reciprocal accountability.
-Employees are expected to work and behave in a conscientious manner, apply good judgment and have a sense of personal responsibility which will reflect positively upon the employee, their department, and the City.
+The City of Waukesha Waukesha Public Library is committed to creating a culture of reciprocal accountability.
+Employees are expected to work and behave in a conscientious manner, apply good judgment and have a sense of personal responsibility which will reflect positively upon the employee, their department and the Library/City.
 There may be instances when an employee has exhibited questionable behavior or unsatisfactory job performance and corrective or disciplinary action is necessary.

-The City has implemented this policy to provide a structured process to improve and prevent recurring unacceptable behavior, performance issues, and breaches of rules and policies.
+The City Library has implemented this policy to provide a structured process to improve and prevent recurring unacceptable behavior, performance issues, and breaches of rules and policies.
 Both methods should be initiated and administered in a timely manner, (i.e. within two weeks or less of the incident), to increase the chances for an employee to overcome performance problems and satisfy job expectations.
+Depending on the egregiousness of the offense, some disciplinary steps may be skipped.